SedrickHansen/wtfjs/CONTRIBUTING.md

-# Contributing Guidelines
+!!Contributing!Guidelines

-This guide will help you to contribute to this project smoothly.
+This!guide will help you to contribute to this project smoothly.
 Please, read carefully to make your contribution process easier.

 Usually, this project has two types of contributions: _new examples_ and _translations_.